-k.
-Serve meals free or at a reduced price to all children who are determined by the determining official to be eligible for such meals under 7 CFR Part 245; serve breakfast meals free of charge to students who qualify for reduced price meals, thus absorbing the student copay of \$.30; serve such meals using the state allocation and/or other available resources; serve lunch meals to students who qualify for reduced price meals at a cost of no more than \$.40; price the reimbursable meal as a unit; provide sufficient meal periods that are long enough to give all students adequate time to consume breakfast and lunch meals or a minimum of fifteen (15) minutes of seat time to consume breakfast and a minimum of twenty (20) minutes of seat to consume lunch; agree that students who are eligible for free or reduced price meals must be allowed to take any reimbursable lunch or any choices offered as part of a reimbursable lunch; establish prices for paid lunches in accordance with 7 CFR 210.14; exercise local control to establish different unit prices for each lunch offered provided the benefits made available to children eligible for free or reduced price meals are not affected;

-I. Count the number of free, reduced price and paid reimbursable meals served to eligible children at the point of service, or through another counting system, if such system receives prior approval by the SA; establish an alternate system for meal counting and claiming that may be used when the primary system is inoperable; obtain prior written approval from the SA for any alternative meal counting system; account for any alternate meals served to students through a local Board-approved Meal Charge Policy or other internal procedure as approved by the Facility/Site; systems must ensure that children are not overtly identified through the SFA's meal counting and claiming system.

-m.
-Claim reimbursement at the assigned rates only for reimbursable free, reduced price. and paid meals served to eligible children in accordance with the Agreement; establish internal controls that ensure the accuracy of meal counts prior to the submission of the monthly Claim for Reimbursement; conduct daily edit checks using the daily Average Daily Membership (ADM) and the Average Daily Attendance (ADA) to ensure the number of meals served does not exceed the number of meals for which the SFA is authorized; ensure the SFA official authorized to approve the claim for reimbursement reviews and analyzes meal counts to ensure accuracy as specified in 7 CFR 210.8 and 220.9; agree that meal counts must be certified prior to submission of the monthly claim for reimbursement; agree that meals served to adults shall not be claimed for reimbursement; acknowledge that failure to submit accurate claims will result in the withholding and/or recovery of Federal School Nutrition funds, suspension, or termination of the Agreement by the SA as specified in 7 CFR 210.25 and 220.19; acknowledge that if failure to submit accurate claims reflects embezzlement, willful misapplication of funds, theft or fraudulent activity the penalty specified in 7 CFR 210.26 and 220.19 shall apply;
+- j.
+Serve meals free or at a reduced price to all children who are determined by the determining official to be eligible for such meals under 7 CFR Part 245; serve breakfast and lunch meals free of charge to students who qualify for reduced-price meals using the state allocation and/or other available resources thus absorbing the student copay; price the reimbursable meal as a unit; provide sufficient meal periods that are long enough to give all students adequate time to consume breakfast and lunch meals or a minimum of fifteen (15) minutes of seat time to consume breakfast and a minimum of twenty (20) minutes of seat to consume lunch; agree that students who are eligible for free or reduced price meals must be allowed to take any reimbursable lunch or any choices offered as part of a reimbursable lunch; establish prices for paid lunches in accordance with 7 CFR 210.14; exercise local control to establish different unit prices for each lunch offered provided the benefits made available to children eligible for free or reduced price meals are not affected. - k.
+Count the number of free, reduced price and paid reimbursable meals served to eligible children at the point of service, or through another counting system, if such system receives prior approval by the SA; establish an alternate system for meal counting and claiming that may be used when the primary system is inoperable; maintain all supporting documentation to reflect proper meal counts in accordance with records retention requirements; obtain prior written approval from the SA for any alternative meal counting system; account for any alternate meals served to students through a local Board-approved Meal Charge Policy or other internal procedure as approved by the Facility/Site; systems must ensure that children are not overtly identified through the SFA's meal counting and claiming system. - I. Claim reimbursement at the assigned rates only for reimbursable free, reduced price, and paid meals served to eligible children in accordance with the Agreement; establish internal controls that ensure the accuracy of meal counts prior to the submission of the monthly Claim for Reimbursement; conduct daily edit checks using the daily Average Daily Membership (ADM) and the Average Daily Attendance (ADA) to ensure the number of meals served does not exceed the number of meals for which the SFA is authorized; ensure the SFA official authorized to approve the claim for reimbursement reviews and analyzes meal counts to ensure accuracy as specified in 7 CFR 210.8.
+215.10 and 220.9; agree that meal counts must be certified prior to submission of the monthly claim for reimbursement; agree that meals served to adults shall not be claimed for reimbursement; acknowledge that failure to submit accurate claims will result in the withholding and/or recovery of Federal School Nutrition funds, suspension, or termination of the Agreement by the SA as specified in 7 CFR 210.25, 215.15 and 220.19; acknowledge that if failure to submit accurate claims reflects embezzlement, willful misapplication of funds, theft or fraudulent activity the penalty specified in 7 CFR 210.26, 215.6 and 220.19 shall apply.